United Nations | 17072

 Trends in society

-The public are getting fed up and intolerant of being lied to or other pretence.
+The public are increasingly fed up with and intolerant of being lied to or any other pretence.

 Public officials who have been “forced out” often later report that there is a weight off their mind and they feel much happier.

 Being gay or lesbian is no longer a bar to being appointed a Minister in any of the major parties in Western Europe.